 Fiskebørnehave

-reboot nature logobox english
+reboot nature logobox

 Build a fish nursery and help the fish fry

-This has proven to be an effective way to protect and promote fish stocks in Lillebælt.
-These small protected areas, where fish fry can grow up without the threat of predatory fish and crabs, have helped to strengthen biodiversity in the area.
+A fish nursery contributes to greater biodiversity in the area where it is set up.
+The young of the various fish species can better hide from predatory fish and birds, thereby increasing their chances of survival.
+This has proven to be an effective method of protecting and promoting fish stocks in the Little Belt.
+These small protected areas, where fish fry can grow up without the threat of predators and birds, have helped to strengthen biodiversity in the area.

 Fiskebørnehave